-Extracts from a diary sent to me from Yvonne Rundle.
-At the time she was aged six-and-a-half years old and was living with her aunt and uncle and their two children – Audrey who is ten and Leslie who is six.
-Within a few days she finds herself evacuated away from London and living with a Mrs Kent at Norman Villas, Manor Road, in Brandon.
+Yvonne Rundle came to Brandon as a child evacuee from London in 1939.
+The following are extracts from a diary that Yvonne created as an adult.
+The diary formed part of an English ‘A’ level that Yvonne was taking as a mature student.
+As such, the diary is drawn upon memories created about fifty years previously.
+Yvonne re-visited Brandon in 2014.
+When war broke out, Yvonne was aged six-and-a-half years old and living with her aunt and uncle and their two children – Audrey (10) and Leslie (6).
+Within a few days she found herself evacuated away from London and living with Mrs Kent at Norman Villas, Manor Road, in Brandon.
 Here is just part of her story …

 Auntie Lucy and Uncle George took us all to the seaside bungalow at the beginning of the school holidays but now I am back home with Mum for a while.
 Yesterday Mum and Dad were listening to a man on the wireless and then they talked a lot about what to do.
 Dad said I must be evacuated and he will make the arrangements tomorrow.
 Dad and I go to a place where there is a huge model ship in a glass case and he says it’s like the ship I will go on when I get evacuated to America.
 Mum does not want me to go to America, so instead I will be going to Auntie’s again.